 We use the Reader’s Workshop method of instruction based on Lucy Calkins’ Units of Study.
 Each lesson starts with a mini-lesson teaching a reading strategy or comprehension tool.
-Students then engage in independent reading with books at their reading level, while the teacher conferences individually and in small groups.
-Students also do written responses to the books they are reading, often incorporating the skill taught in the mini-lesson.
-The lesson ends with a sharing time.
+Students then engage in independent reading with books at his or her reading level, while the teacher conferences individually and in small groups.
+Students also give written responses to the books they are reading, often incorporating the skill taught in the mini-lesson.
+The lesson ends with a time for sharing.

 Students are given the STAR Reading Assessment monthly to determine reading level, along with strengths and areas for improvement.
 K/1 students are assessed using the DRA (Developmental Reading Assessment) to determine beginning reading levels.

-We use a combination of Delta Science Modules (which are hands-on, inquiry based learning), along with STEM (Science, Technology, Engineering, and Math) units.
-Each grade level also does a unit on the human body and its various systems.
+We use a combination of Delta Science Modules (hands-on, inquiry-based learning), along with STEM (Science, Technology, Engineering, and Math) units.
+Each grade level also completes a unit on the human body and its various systems.

-We use the CSI curriculum, Walking with God and His People, which takes the students through the Old Testament and New Testament, with stories and application.
+We use the Christian Schools International curriculum, Walking with God and His People, taking the students through the Old Testament and New Testament with stories and application.
 Scripture is also memorized at each grade level.